There are currently no active application cycles for this program.

 Tecnológico de Monterrey (ITESM) was founded in 1943 by a group of Mexican businessmen who created the association called Enseñanza e Investigación Superior, A.C.
 (Teaching and Research in Higher Education).
 In the following years, similar associations were set up to undertake the establishment of campuses in cities other than the city of Monterrey, including Guadalajara.
 Currently, 33 campuses located in the most important cities in Mexico constitute the Tecnológico de Monterrey Educational System.

-In this program, students will directly enroll at the ITESM Guadalajara campus and take Business courses taught in Spanish.
-To view more information CLICK HERE.
+In this program, students will directly enroll at the ITESM Guadalajara campus and take courses taught in English or Spanish.

 Students are advised to select five primary courses plus five alternates.

 All courses must be approved by USD for transfer prior to departure.
-Click HERE to find out how to get courses approved by completing the Transfer Evaluation Process.
 Students are advised to start the process well in advance of the application deadline since processing can take weeks.

 Student may opt to live in student dorms (called 'Residencias') on campus or with a host family.
 More information can be found HERE.